What Does Cost per Square Foot Mean in Home Construction?

 The Take-Away

 In fact, we don’t really find cost per square foot to be particularly effective or useful.
-We track it like statistical data so that we have a historical view of cost, but we don’t use it price a construction project.
+We track it like statistical data so that we have a historical view of average cost, but we don’t use it to price a construction project.
 If we’re honest, it’s a number generated for your benefit, such as using it to loosely gauge cost.

 When you’re ready to talk cost and want to know what it’s like working with us, contact us to schedule a free consultation.